FriendsOfSymfony/FOSRestBundle/README.md

 See the JMSSerializerBundle documentation for details on how to serialize data into different formats.

-The `formats` and `template_formats` settings determine which formats are supported via the serializer and which via the template layer.
+The `formats` and `templating_formats` settings determine which formats are supported via the serializer and which via the template layer.
 Note that a value of "false" means that the given format is disabled.